ardanlabs/gotraining/topics/embedding/README.md

 ## Embedding

 Embedding types provides the final piece of sharing and reusing state and behavior between types.
-Through the use of inner type promotion, an inner type's fields and methods can be directly access by references of the outer type.
+Through the use of inner type promotion, an inner type's fields and methods can be directly accessed by references of the outer type.

 ## Notes

-* Embedding types allow us to share state or behavior between types.
+* Embedding types allows us to share state or behavior between types.
 * The inner type never loses its identity.
 * This is not inheritance.
 * Through promotion, inner type fields and methods can be accessed through the outer type.